gvwilson/thirdbit/fiction/voyage/index.md

 harbor mouth.
 As the last of their living followers launched a suicidal attack against the Ruudian line in Cobblemaker Street, approximately two hundred Pale crowded onto their three remaining ships and set sail.
-The first ship was sunk by a lucky shot from an on-shore catapult<sup>Whose crew reportedly never had to pay for a drink again in their entire lives.</sup>; the second was rammed, boarded, and sunk, taking five of the besiegers' ships with it; but the third escaped into the storm.
+The first ship was sunk by a lucky shot from an on-shore catapult<span class="sidenote">Whose crew reportedly never had to pay for a drink again in their entire lives.</span>; the second was rammed, boarded, and sunk, taking five of the besiegers' ships with it; but the third escaped into the storm.